Task List: Help you keep organised and achieve goals

 How do I create the task list?

-There are different ways to create an effective task list, and the first step requires you to explore the different methods available: the Ivy Lee Method, Eat your Frog, the 1-3-5 rule (and many more!) – they are all designed to help you get the most out of your planning and organisation.
+There are different ways to create an effective task list, and the first step requires you to explore the different methods available: the Ivy Lee Method, Eat the Frog, the 1-3-5 rule (and many more!) – they are all designed to help you get the most out of your planning and organisation.
 It’s not one size fits all – and so don’t expect your colleagues to always be marvelled when they try the one you can’t stop talking about.
 We have articles that go into more detail about developing your daily to do list using these (proven-to-be effective) methods.